RBGKew/bioinfo-utils/docs/cluster/intro.md

 ## Rules
 * Be considerate - the cluster is a shared resource.
-Please don't interfer with other people's jobs or data.
+Please don't interfere with other people's jobs or data.
 * Follow sensible security practices - don't share accounts, don't leave connections open to the cluster on shared computers, make sure you know that the data source you're using is safe.
 * Report issues/ broken things
 * Do not store data on the cluster.
 Please move it off when you are done.
-The cluster is not at all backed up, and hence your data may just vanish if too many discs fail.
+The cluster is not backed up, and your data may just vanish if too many discs fail.